 There are still days I have to take off my sumo-diaper and wear big-girl pants.
 Sometimes I want to be selfish and shut out the world.
 I want me-time and I think I deserve it.
 Then God gives me a gentle nudge and some encouragement, and I refocus on those I cherish.

 How about you, are you feeling the same?
 Do you want to ditch the me-ism and be an amazing life partner to a friend, loved one, or spouse?
-Let’s support each other and carry our share of the load, because after all…we’re all in this together!
+Or are you in desperate need of a spouse with a changed heart?

 Believing and hoping